tarun-bhandari/tarun-bhandari/README.md

 `Git` `Github`

 ### Fun fact ✨
-- I like to read manga, Currently reading `Mashle`
+- I like to read manga, Currently reading `Dead Dead Demons Dedededestruction`
 - I am using `PopOs` in my laptop
 - I like to code at night with the moon